tungstenfabric/tf-jenkins/setup/README.md

 ## VM-s creation

-For now fully worked setup was made on vexxhost OpenStack provider and below steps are related to OpenStack specific.
+For now fully worked setup was made on OpenStack provider and below steps are related to OpenStack specific.
 But similar setup was brought up in AWS and it's also work but with some bugs.

 CI uses one VM for Jenkins master (monitoring also is placed on that machine) for any number of regions.
 CI uses 4 VM-s in each region: on VM for Jenkins's slave, one VM for Nexus and logs storage, one VM for mirrors storage, one VM for Aquascan service.